 Mr. Akin.
 As noted above, Mr. Akin's employment agreement expired on March 1, 2011 and is in the process of being replaced.
 It is expected that Mr. Akin's new employment agreement will provide for an annual base salary of \$600,000, subject to annual review by the Board of Directors with the Board being able to increase (but not decrease) the base salary based on Mr. Akin's performance in accordance with the Company's regular policies and procedures.
 The agreement is expected to provide for his participation in the Performance Bonus Program or its replacement for 2013.
 Mr. Akin's prior employment agreement provided for a base salary of \$300,000.
 The Compensation Committee believes that an increase in Mr. Akin's compensation is appropriate based on his responsibilities as Chief Executive Officer given the larger size and complexity of the Company today.
-Under Mr. Akin's prior employment agreement, Mr. Akin was entitled to the same extent as other employees under our 401(k) Savings Plan, and was entitled to participate in our health, dental and vision plans and various insurance plans, including disability and life insurance, to the same extent as other employees should he so elect.
+Under Mr. Akin's prior employment agreement, Mr. Akin was entitled to the same benefits as other employees under our 401(k) Savings Plan, and was entitled to participate in our health, dental and vision plans and various insurance plans, including disability and life insurance, to the same extent as other employees should he so elect.
 It is anticipated that Mr. Akin's new agreement will have similar provisions.
 Mr. Akin's prior employment agreement contained provisions related to the termination of his employment with the Company.
 Mr. Akin's prior agreement provided that if he were terminated for any reason, he would be entitled to payment of unpaid base salary through the date of termination, earned and unpaid vacation and reimbursement for any business expenses incurred prior to termination.
-Further, unless Mr. Akin were terminated for "cause" and subject to certain limitations, if he executed a general release in connection with his termination the agreement provided he would also be entitled to the pro-rated portion of the Performance Bonus Program payment that would have been payable to him based on the achievement by the Company of performance goals for that p
+Further, unless Mr. Akin were terminated for "cause" and subject to certain limitations, if he executed a general release in connection with his termination the agreement provided he would also be entitled to the pro-rated portion of the Performance Bonus Program payment that would have been payable to him based on the achievement by the Company of performance goals for that portion of time during the calendar year that he was employed, payable at the time such bonus would have otherwise been paid; and any incentive stock awards awarded to him prior to termination would become immediately 100% vested and exercisable.
+The new employment agreement is expected to have similar provisions but also to provide Mr. Akin with additional severance compensation in the event of termination of his employment under certain circumstances similar to those contained in Mr. Boston's employment agreement as discussed below.

 As with his prior agreement, the new employment agreement is expected to permit Mr. Akin to remain in his role as managing general partner of Talkot Capital LLC, but otherwise Mr. Akin will not be permitted to be employed by, render services for, engage in business with or serve as an agent or consultant to any entity other than the Company.
 The new employment agreement is expected to provide for customary confidentiality obligations during and following Mr. Akin's employment including non-competition and non-solicitation provisions that are effective during, and for one year following termination of, his employment.

 If Mr. Akin were to breach any of his confidentiality, non-competition or non-solicitation obligations, it is expected that he would forfeit any unpaid amounts or benefits and be obligated to repay certain amounts or benefits.